Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsubsection{Snapshot Temporal Encoder}

-To encode the temporal information across various snapshot times, we utilize a 4-layer Transformer Encoder.
-Compared with classic sequential models like RNN, the self-attention mechanism captures more intricate relationships that extend beyond strict ordinal dependencies:
+To encode the temporal information within snapshot representations across various times $\bm{H}_{s}^{(l+1)}$, we utilize a multi-layer Transformer Encoder \cite{vaswani2017attention}.
+Compared with classic sequential models, the self-attention mechanism captures more intricate relationships beyond strict ordinal dependencies: